THE SCIENCE OF OBESITY MANAGEMENT

 Have you been considering using supplements, herbs or medications for weight loss?
 Losing weight can be frustrating and finding accurate, relevant information can be incredibly difficult.
 Sorting out the scams, fakes and untested from the researched and reliable is difficult.

-- As experienced GPs and weight loss doctors we can guide you through the minefield and can prescribe medications in a safe and supervised setting.
+- Experienced GPs and weight loss doctors consulting in various locations around Melbourne can guide you through the minefield and can prescribe medications in a safe and supervised setting.

-- At Elina Medical Weight Loss clinic we only use evidence based therapies with the backing of good research for your protection.
+- At Elina Medical Weight Loss clinic the doctors only use evidence based therapies with the backing of good research for your protection.

 – Dietary Supplements (Chitosan and wheat dextrin, Ephedra, Bitter orange) Or proven failed therapy such as